Family mediation can help separating couples to sort out disputes around practical arrangements for example in relation to children and finances.

 The family solicitors at Beswicks Legal can help you assess these options and decide which is most likely to work for you.

-If you are facing a separation and are unsure of the best way forward for you and your family, please don’t hesitate to get in touch by phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 526 3025.
+If you are facing a separation and are unsure of the best way forward for you and your family, please don’t hesitate to get in touch by phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
 Alternatively, you can email firstname.lastname@example.org.